Cambridgeshire SENDIASS (Special Educational Needs and Disabilities Information , Advice and Support Service)

 The volunteers all have personal experience of autism and the impact it has on their own families.
 They are there to give parents and carers the opportunity to talk through any issues, feelings or problems they’re experiencing.
 They can suggest helpful strategies, signpost them to other sources of information and support, or just provide a non-judgmental listening ear.

 Parents and carers can call Parent to Parent on 0808 800 4106, at any time, day or night, and leave a message on our 24-hour answerphone.
 Please be aware that they will not speak to someone immediately as this is not a manned line.
 If they leave a message, a volunteer will call them back as soon as possible at a time which suits them.
-Alternatively they can send the service an online enquiry www.autism.org.uk/parent-to-parent-enquiries.
+Link to more details on the parent to parent service

 Other helplines for parents